Wherein I hike with young ladies among swoopdongles and bibbelty bobs amidst the litterbox smell of blue-berried junipers.

 The right-hand trail rises above the ravine and opens onto a great cathedral, the “honeycombs,” more stunning than any man could make.

-The girls race to explore fanciful ledges while Jessica and I pick our way along wide grinning rock faces.
+The girls race to explore fanciful ledges while I pick my way along wide grinning rock faces.
 They aren’t aware the amphitheater space is carrying their chatter back to us.
 “We can hear you,” I caution them with a smile they probably can’t see at this distance.

 When I first saw rocks like this I assumed they had somehow hardened while bubbling.
 But it’s actually the opposite.
 The shapes are intrusions not extrusions.
 Pits and channels result from “differential weathering” as some parts of the rock erode much faster than the rest.